The KulturQuartier Museums and Exhibitions

 Internationales Maritimes Museum Hamburg

-Where Hamburg‘s maritime heart beats: wind and waves, explorers and pirates.
-More than 40,000 miniature models, a treasure-trove of ships in gold and silver and the QUEEN MARY 2 made up of a million Lego bricks.
-Accommodated in Hamburg’s oldest, still preserved warehouse, the Maritime Museum presents 3,000 years of maritime history.
-Particularly popular: the high-tech ships’ simulator.
+Where Hamburg’s maritime heart beats.
+More than 40,000 miniture models, a treasure trove of ships in gold and silver and the QUEEN MARY 2 made up of a million Lego bricks.
+Particularly popular: the high-tech ship simulator.
+Event areas for 10 to 400 people in Hamburg’s oldest, preserved warehouse.
+Restaurant, bistro, shop, bookshop.

 Koreastraße 1, 20457 Hamburg